 But before they could come to trial, Frederick Stump and John Ironcutter were rescued from jail by a large group of settlers, called the Paxton Boys, who sympathized with Stump’s actions.
 In the past, local white settlers had been scalped and brutally murdered as well.
 The mob overpowered the sheriff and the jailor and released Stump and Ironcutter.

-For a time the Stumps lived near Fort Augusta at least until after Frederick, Jr. was born in 1769.
-Then he fled the country, eventually settling in Georgia.
+For a time it seems the Stumps lived near Fort Augusta at least until after Frederick, Jr. was born in 1769.
+Then he removed himself from the Pennsylvania country that had been their home and eventually settled near Augusta, Georgia.
 At the time, Frederick had a wife, Ann, a son, Jacob, 11, two daughters, Barbara, 7, and Anne, 6 and infant Frederick, Jr. It’s not certain if they went with him immediately because after the birth of Frederick, Jr., there is a seven year gap before his next child was born.

 Read more about Frederick Stump in the post entitled “*a footnote to Savagery in the Susquehanna – Frederick Stump (Part 1a)” and in the post “Fugitive, Fighter, Founder – Frederick Stump (Part 2).”

 Frederick Stump is my 5th great grandfather.
 His daughter Anne is my 4th great grandmother who married Jonathan Guice.